Radiation Protection Services:

 With our many years

-of experience in radiation protection & safety adviser
+of experience as a Radiation Protection Adviser (RPA), our radiation protection service & safety

-Radiation protection, sometimes known as radiological protection, is the science and practice of protecting people and the environment from the harmful effects of ionising radiation.
+Radiation protection services, sometimes known as radiological protection, is the science and practice of protecting people and the environment from the harmful effects of ionising radiation.
 Ionising radiation is widely used in industry and medicine, and can present a significant health hazard.

 Radiological protection, is defined by the International Atomic Energy Agency (IAEA) as "The protection of people from harmful effects of exposure to ionising radiation, and the means for achieving this".
 The IAEA also states "The accepted understanding of the term radiation protection is restricted to protection of people.
 Suggestions to extend the definition to include the protection of non-human species or the protection of the environment are controversial".